khadas/khadas_docs/android/source/vim1/BuildAndroid.md

 {% note info Note %}

-Before you start to build, make sure you have done all the `Preperations` listed above.
+Before you start to build, make sure you have done all the `Preparations` listed above.

 {% endnote %}